igorski/tuning-spork/README.md

-# Tuning Spork
+# Tuning Spork!

 A web based application that allows you to visualize the notes and chords of a large selection of scales onto your fretboard with support for custom tunings / strings.
+Also provides reverse scale lookup functionality by allowing you to draw a chord for any given tuning.

 ## Architecture